act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 #### Passed example 3

-Even though the descriptive <title> tag is not placed in the body, the rule still passes since the browser fixes it, and it doesn't cause any known accessibility issues.
+Even though the descriptive `title` element is not placed within the `head` element that is the context the element can be used in [according to the HTML specification](https://www.w3.org/TR/html/document-metadata.html#the-title-element), the rule still passes, since the browser fixes it, and it doesn't cause any known accessibility issues.

 ```html
 <html>